-Annual base salary of \$40,000, plus statutory superannuation, to be reviewed annually by the Remuneration Committee of the Board.
+• Annual base salary of \$40,000, plus statutory superannuation, to be reviewed annually by the Remuneration Committee of the Board.
+No termination benefits are payable.

 Graham D Anderson, Company Secretary

 - GDA Corporate Pty Ltd to provide Company Secretary and Accounting Services at \$4,500 per month and \$3,000 per month respectively. - No fixed term agreement.
 A three months notice is required in the event of termination.